greenpepperto/GreenPepperCup/RULEBOOK.md

 **Prize Pool:** €5,000
 **Region:** Global
-**VRS:** Valve Regional Standings compatible **Country:*PORTUGAL*
+**VRS:** Valve Regional Standings compatible **Country**:PORTUGAL

 ---

 ## 1. General Provisions

-Green Pepper Cup I is a Counter-Strike 2 competition held from 3 to 6 December 2026 at TBA.
+Green Pepper Cup is a Counter-Strike 2 competition held from 3 to 6 December 2026 at TBA.

 The competition is open to the Global region in accordance with Valve's regional eligibility rules.